 Explore Alaska on foot, bicycle, or kayak and connect with nature in unique ways.
-This six-day multisport journey includes stops in Anchorage, Denali National Park, the gorgeous town of Seward, and a hike up the Exit Glacier in Kenai Fjords National Park.
+This seven-day small group multisport adventure includes stops in Anchorage, Denali National Park, the gorgeous town of Seward, and a hike up the Exit Glacier in Kenai Fjords National Park.
 With the assistance of an experienced guide, Alaska's extraordinary natural beauty and abundance of animals combine to create an amazing excursion to the most magnificent sites.
 Enjoy an overnight stay at a local hotel and prepare for stunning vistas and plenty of opportunities to breathe fresh air while running through lush foliage or over rivers on wooden bridges.

 Highlights